kanmatthew/Matt-test-docs/index.md

 **_Note_**: If you don't already have an account, click **SIGN UP FREE** and follow the instructions to create an account.

-**Great job!** You have successfully setup and logged into your Spotify web player.
+**Great job!** You have successfully setup and logged into your Spotify Web Player.